SofiaVynnytska12/UserAnalyzers/README.md

 # Web Application Data Generator
+# UserAnalyzers

-## Project Goal
+## Project Description
-This project aims to simulate a continuous stream of user activity data from a fictional web application.
-The goal is to generate realistic random data and send it to a processing system for further analysis, simulating the behavior of a real web application without building an actual application.
+UserAnalyzers is a system for generating, storing, and processing user activity data from a fictional web application.
+It simulates user actions, stores them in a database, and streams them for analysis.

+## Technologies
+- Python: Application logic and data generation.
+- Kafka: Data streaming.
+- MySQL: Data storage.
+- Docker: Service containerization.
+- Liquibase: Database migrations.
+- JSON: Data structuring.

 ## Data Overview
 The following user activity data will be processed: